An easy, intuitive and precise node-red timer that allows you to turn something on/off multiple times a day and supports schedules as low as 1 second.

 - A very easy and intuitive configuration interface.
 There are no bells and whistles that may confuse you

 - Allows for precise timing, turning something on/off at an exact time and for any number of seconds, minutes or hours

-- Gives you the ability to turn something on/off multiple times a day from a single node, which is unique to this timer
+- Gives you the ability to turn something on/off many times a day from a single node

 - Can be controlled by sending messages to this node

 This node has a very easy to understand interface.
 Just set the ON/OFF times in hours/minutes/seconds and you're good to go.
 More information about the configuration can be found in the info tab of the node.